Mark-Assessment/r-troaca-giggly-fox-M1-2/README.md

 ### **User Stories:**

 * As a user I want to see the subject matter of the page.
-* As a user I want to be able to easily navigate the page to find what I require in a quickly manner.<br>
+* As a user I want to be able to easily navigate the page to find what I require in a quickly manner.
-* As a user I want to find the dates and times of show that I am interested in, without too much trouble.<br>
+* As a user I want to find the dates and times of show that I am interested in, without too much trouble.
-* As a user I want to be able to find what comedians are performing at this venue.<br>
+* As a user I want to be able to find what comedians are performing at this venue.
 * As a user I want to be able to contact the club easily.

 ### **Site Aims:**